Learn how to animate unrelated properties using Expressions. In Part 2, we use the Camera's Z-position to drive another element's Opacity.

 Grading Composites like picture in picture effects from a single clip can be heard.
 Learn how to attack these shots in DaVinci Resolve

-Learn how the Double Side Technique can help you to create more dynamic color grades on flat or boring shots.
+Learn how the Double Side Technique can help you to create more dynamic color corrections on flat or boring shots.
+This simple technique can generate multitudes of stylized Looks.

 In this episode of From The Mail Bag we discuss getting out of creative funk & consolidating a multi-reel project in Resolve.